Treatment for Sleep Apnea Hampton Roads, VA

 Preventing the lower jaw and tongue from falling back into the airway, which is “normal” during sleep

-If necessary, advancing the lower jaw and tongue to further open the airway
+If necessary, advance the lower jaw and tongue to further open the airway.

 What exactly is an oral appliance?

 Coastal Virginia Sleep Solutions is always evaluating new oral appliance designs.
-At any one time, we offer at least 5 different designs of oral appliances.
+At any one time, we offer at least five different designs.
 You may use these appliances alone or in conjunction with other means of treating OSA, which includes lifestyle changes, CPAP therapy, or oral surgery.

-Oral appliances function to reposition the lower jaw forward during sleep, which brings the tongue forward.
-This also stimulates the activity of the muscles in the tongue and other structures making them more rigid over time.
-It also holds the lower jaw and other structures in a stable position.
-Depending on the type of appliance you can either open the mouth or not while wearing it at night.
-They are generally more comfortable to wear long-term than either a TRD or TSD.
+Oral appliances reposition the lower jaw during sleep, bringing the tongue forward.
+This stimulates the activity of the muscles in the tongue and other structures, making them more rigid over time.
+The appliance also holds the lower jaw and other structures in a stable position.
+Depending on the type of appliance, you can either open the mouth or not while wearing it at night.
+They are generally more comfortable to wear long-term than a TRD or TSD.

 What about problems with oral appliance therapy?

-Dr. Harper and his team at Coastal Virginia Sleep Solutions have extensive training and experience in very complex full-mouth reconstruction and TMD problems.
+Dr. Harper and his Coastal Virginia Sleep Solutions team have extensive training and experience in complex full-mouth reconstruction and TMD problems.
 In treating these issues, he knows how to prevent them.

 Avoiding common side effects include: